tiagosiebler/kucoin-api/examples/Kucoin SPOT Examples NodeJS .md

 - [Node.js & JavaScript SDK for Kucoin](https://github.com/tiagosiebler/kucoin-api) - Github repo of our SDK

 Current file contains only certain most used examples.
-If you can't find what you need, you can search [SpotClient.ts](https://github.com/tiagosiebler/kucoin-api/blob/master/src/SpotClient.ts) - all of the endpoints and functions will be there!
+If you can't find what you need, you can search through [SpotClient.ts](https://github.com/tiagosiebler/kucoin-api/blob/master/src/SpotClient.ts) - all of the endpoints and functions will be there!
 Otherwise, just ask in [Node.js Traders](https://t.me/nodetraders) Telegram group.

 Do you need help with Futures?
 Check out [Futures Quickstart guide](https://github.com/tiagosiebler/kucoin-api/blob/master/examples/Kucoin%20FUTURES%20Examples%20NodeJS.md)